-1.2 Uplift is independent of all political parties, and upholds values of social justice, freedom, democracy, peace, human rights, community, equality, fairness and sustainability.
-We reserve the right to remove any campaigns or comments that do not share these values.
+1.2 Uplift is independent of all political parties and upholds the values of social justice, equality, deepening democracy and sustainability.
+We reserve the right to remove any campaigns or comments that do not reflect these values.
 All decisions in this regard will be made at the sole discretion of Uplift.

 1.3 The Terms and information contained in this statement may change at any time and without notice.